-With the help of those that supported the American Battlefield Trust last year through their workplace giving campaigns, we were able to reach the milestone of more than 50,000 acres of Civil War battlefield land saved—the most saved by any land heritage organization in America.
+With the help of those that supported the American Battlefield Trust last year through their workplace giving campaigns, we were able to reach the milestone of more than 51,000 acres of Revolutionary War, War of 1812 and Civil War battlefield land saved—the most saved by any land heritage organization in America.

 Combined Federal Campaign

-The American Battlefield Trust is proud to mark its 17th year as a participant in the CFC.
-If you are a federal government or military employee, please consult your local CFC website for information and instructions on how to donate to the Civil War Trust (CFC #11785).
+The American Battlefield Trust is proud to mark its 19th year as a participant in the CFC.
+If you are a federal government or military employee, please consult your local CFC website for information and instructions on how to donate to the American Battlefield Trust (CFC #11785).

 If you decided to support the Trust through your CFC donation, please:

-Let us know about your gift.
+Let us know about your gift, especially if you are a Color Bearer.
 Don’t forget to complete the Recognition Options box on your pledge form and check the appropriate boxes.
 If you do not complete this box we will not be able to thank you for your gift.
-You can also inform us of your gift by contacting Anne McKiterick at firstname.lastname@example.org or 202-367-1861 ext.
+You can also inform us of your gift by contacting Meaghan Hogan at email@example.com or 202-367-1861 ext.
 7242.

-Be aware that there is a long lag time between when you complete your pledge form and when we are told about your gift, so you may not receive an acknowledgement from us for a few months.
+Please be aware that there is a long lag time between when you complete your pledge form and when we are told about your gift, so you may not receive an acknowledgement from us for a number of months.

 Once again the American Battlefield Trust has been designated as one of the “Best in America” nonprofit organizations certified by Independent Charities of America.
 The “Best in America” seal of approval was inspired by a comparative review of “watchdog” groups by the National Council of Nonprofit Associations.
 The Council included the CFC standards in its review, and the American Battlefield Trust meets or exceeds the standards.
 Of the more than 50,000 charities that participate in the CFC, only about 1,500 or 3% will have the opportunity to display this “Best in America” seal of approval.